-Mahi Binebine was born in Marrakech in 1959.
+Mahi Binebine was born in 1959 in Marrakech.

 Mahi Binebine lives and works in Marrakech.